cbl/blade-style/README.md

 # Blade Style

-A package to easily add styles to your blade components.
+A package to easily minify styles and make use of sass, less, etc in your blade components.

 ```php
 <button class="btn">{{ $slot }}</button>